OpenCBM/OpenCBM/xum1541/README.txt

 Revisions
 =========
+0.6 (2010/7/5) - New protocol (version 6) with reduced latency and
-0.4 (2010/1/4) - Bugfixes for reset handling, both for IEC and USB.
+    support for indefinite waiting, better reset when the previous command is aborted with ^C, new ZoomFloppy board design, updated to LUFA 091223 0.4 (2010/1/4) - Bugfixes for reset handling, both for IEC and USB.
     Protocol version 2.
 0.3 (2009/12/23) - Add nibbler (mnib/nibtools) support and misc stability